-The main emission limit value associated with this bog is 35mg/l suspended solids, with trigger levels for ammonia of 1.42mg/l and COD 100mg/l.
+The main emission limit value (ELV) associated with this bog is 35mg/l suspended solids, with trigger levels for ammonia of 1.42mg/l and COD 100mg/l.

-Initial monthly ammonia concentrations from November 2020 to August 2021 have a range of .029 to 0.817 mg/l with an average of 0.213 mg/l.
+Initial monthly ammonia concentrations from August 2020 to date have a range of 0.045 to 0.335 mg/l with an average of 0.155 mg/l.

-Results for suspended solids for the same period indicate a range of 2 to 8mg/l with an average of 3.36 mg/l.
+Results for suspended solids for the same period indicate a range of 2 to 7 with an average of 3.5 mg/l.

-From an analysis of any monitoring over the past 6 yrs. of the IPC licence environmental monitoring of some of the discharges from this bog, indicate that results were under the ELV for SS and trigger levels for ammonia with some exceedances in the COD trigger level (Table 3.1).
+From an analysis of any monitoring over the past 5 yrs. of the IPC licence environmental monitoring of some of the discharges from this bog, indicate that results were under the ELV for SS and Trigger levels for Ammonia and COD.